withfig/fig/CONTRIBUTING.md

 ## Questions and support

-For product support, visit our [docs](https://withfig.com/docs) and join the [Fig Community](http://waitlist.withfig.com/community) for instant support and discussion.
+For product support, visit our [docs](https://withfig.com/docs), view content in our [forum](https:;//forum.withfig.com) and/or join the [Fig Community](http://waitlist.withfig.com/community) for instant support and discussion.

 Any unanswered questions or inquiries?
 We're always open to chat at [hello@withfig.com](mailto:hello@withfig.com)